Yadubir/AWS-Hosted-OpenVPN-Server/README.md

 ## Project Title: AWS-Hosted OpenVPN Server with Automated Deployment

 ### Overview
-This document provides a step-by-step guide for setting up a secure VPN server on AWS EC2 using OpenVPN.
+So recently I was exploring and I got to know about OpenVPN and how we can make our own VPN server using it.
+I came across some challenges but was able to host it on an EC2 instance and automated it using Terraform.
+So, this document provides a step-by-step guide for setting up a secure VPN server on AWS EC2 using OpenVPN.
 It includes automation of the deployment process with Terraform, implementation of security measures, and monitoring of server activity.

 ### Prerequisites
 - An AWS account with appropriate permissions